omerlux/MI6/README.md

 # MI6
 This was the second assignemnt in the course SPL201 - java multi-thread working program.

+Building a Java thread Safe communication system for the MI6.
+Goal - practicing Concurrent programming while using Synchonization, Lambdas, and Callbacks.

 For running write the following command:

 1) ~/bin/mvn compile